tarwn/lessthandot-hugo/blogs/content/posts/2011-12-19-continuous-delivery-project-incorporating-the.md

 ## Run the Build

 With the automated build already polling changes from the source code repository, this process actually started while I was still writing the initial unit tests for the prior post.
-With the little red “failed build” dot as my guide, and the ever present twitter bot reminding me on each broken commit, I ended up working on both the unit tests and the server configuration in overlapping steps.
+With the little red "failed build" dot as my guide, and the ever present twitter bot reminding me on each broken commit, I ended up working on both the unit tests and the server configuration in overlapping steps.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <a href="http://www.tiernok.com/LTDBlog/ContinuousDelivery/unittest_firstfail.png" title="Larger picture" target="_blank"><img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/unittest_firstfail.png" title="Failing Unit Test Build" /></a><br /> Failing Unit Test Build